KenKundert/avendesora/doc/configuring.rst

     This file contains the list of known account files.
 The first file in the list is the default account file (this is where new accounts go by default).
-    You can use the *new* command to add additional files to this list, but to delete account file you must manually edit this file and remove them from the list.
+    You can use the :ref:`new command <new command>` to add additional files to this list, but to delete account file you must manually edit this file and remove them from the list.

 .. index::
     single: config file